Zywave/booster/src/_areas/design-system/developers/web-components-in-react.md

 ### React attribute differences (class vs className, style)

+While only a minor annoyance, there are some discrepancies in a handful of attributes in React vs native Web Components.

+One common gotcha is `className`.
+Since React on its own cannot foresee every possible custom HTML element, `className` is not directly mapped for web components.
+As a result, you will need to watch out for this and may get some benefit in mapping the two together with wrapper components.

+As an example:

+TODO INSERT JSX EXAMPLE

-This is a minor annoyance, but React components will use `className`, but web components will use `class`.
-This will be confusing if you use web components directly, but it can be easily solved by mapping between the two in a wrapper component. `style` will also need to be a string instead of the structured CSS properties that React uses.
+Another likely gotcha comes in the form of `style`.
+You'll need to just use a plain old string here, instead of the structured CSS properties that React uses.

 Other differences with React attributes can be found here: [https://reactjs.org/docs/dom-elements.html#differences-in-attributes](https://reactjs.org/docs/dom-elements.html#differences-in-attributes)